 Reliable, detailed information on Diaz was not readily available, so I decided to dig deeper into the situation:

-- I interviewed Joe Kehoskie, a former player agent and current baseball executive, who had seen Diaz play firsthand, and it can be found here.
+- I interviewed Joe Kehoskie, a former player agent and current baseball consultant, who had seen Diaz play firsthand, and it can be found here.

 - I asked Peter Bjarkman, a Cuban baseball historian, for his take on Diaz as well.